-With enduring operations in a high threat IED environment we seem to have lost the enthusiasm for highly mobile vehicles.
-In the context of these operational environments it is entirely legitimate to use heavy protected patrol vehicles but some operations will demand ultra mobility, over extremely soft ground, high angles and even across water features.
+With enduring operations in a high threat IED environment, we seem to have lost the enthusiasm for highly mobile vehicles.
+In the context of these operational environments, it is entirely legitimate to use heavily protected patrol vehicles but some operations will demand ultra mobility, over extremely soft ground, high angles and even across water features.

-If we look at typical helicopter payloads a number of break points appear, typically an ultra portable vehicle should be sub 5 tonnes to enable lift by Merlin and sub 10 tonnes to be lift by Chinook compatible.
-In the previous posts I made a case for a post Chinook world where the CH53K or European Heavy Lift helicopter would be in service, a payload of 15 tonnes would therefore be appropriate and air despatch using a Type V Airdrop Platform still possible.
-We might class this heavier break point as too heavy for the ultra lightweight category though so for the sake of this section, anything beneath 5 tonnes might be classed as ultra lightweight.
+If we look at typical helicopter payloads a number of breakpoints appear, typically an ultra-portable vehicle should be sub 5 tonnes to enable lift by Merlin and sub 10 tonnes to be lifted by Chinook compatible.
+In the previous posts, I made a case for a post-Chinook world where the CH53Kor European Heavy Lift helicopter would be in service, a payload of 15 tonnes would therefore be appropriate and air despatch using a Type V Airdrop Platform still possible.
+We might class this heavier breakpoint as too heavy for the ultra-lightweight category though so for the sake of this section, anything beneath 5 tonnes might be classed as ultra-lightweight.

 Although many have been disposed the Harley MT350 is still a reliable and useful vehicle, however, they are showing their age and will need to be replaced at some stage.